 Tag: Broward County

+The following Miami Herald article was written by Roy Oppenheim and is being republished in the South Florida Law Blog.
 Florida proposed legislation – HB 87 and SB 1666 – which backers claim will clear the backlog of foreclosure cases in Florida instead invites bank fraud and creates more problems by putting speed ahead of justice.
 The backlog is blamed […]

 Week In Review: Federal Reserve Wakes Up; Fla.
 Foreclosures Down, Fannie Mae CEO Resigns, Banks Questioned Over Home Insurance Hikes

 Now that the holidays are behind us and we’re well into the new year, news that will impact the foreclosure market in 2012 is starting to cross our desk.
 So what headlines were we talking about this week?
 Federal Reserve Wake-Up Call!
 This week we blogged about the Federal Reserve finally coming around and looking out for the homeowners, instead […]

 Broward County homeowners now face an additional hurdle when trying to complete a loan modification or short sale to avoid a Florida foreclosure.
 In Sun-Sentinel reporter Paul Owers’ blog House Keys, Owers discusses the ramifications of Broward County now requiring 10 days’ notice to cancel residential foreclosure auctions according to an administrative order signed by Broward Chief Judge Victor Tobin. […]